 This indicates an obligatory safety precaution.
-The obligatory operation is indicated in or near the circle.
+The obligatory operation is indicated symbolically in or near the circle.

-This indicates warning or caution.
+This indicates a warning or caution.
 The contents are indicated symbolically in or near the triangle.

 This indicates a note.
-The contents are described in box.
+The contents are described in the box.

-This indicates that the marked part should be recycled.
+These indicate that the marked part should be recycled.